 Note: Not a good choice if you have other non-Apple devices that you need to keep in sync with your macOS.
 The Apple to Apple sync option of ChronoSync can be done without a third party application.
 So this tool is basically a restoration and backup app.
 If they can extend the support list and sync options, then it might be able to compete with SyncMate or GoodSync.

 The name of this tool implies it is a synchronization tool but in reality, it is a backup and restoration tool.

 Supported devices: You can backup Mac data to a file server, FireWire disk, and PowerBook with the intention of keeping files on both ends up to date.
 With Synchronize!
 PRO bootable backups to a disk image over a Network is possible.
 One interesting feature worth mentioning is that you can set backups to happen automatically or at a scheduled time.

 Note: This is a good tool for data backup and restoration.
-It won't help you in any way if you are looking at keeping your Mac in Sync with other devices.
+It won't help you in any way if you are looking at keeping your Mac OS X in sync with other devices.

-This Mac synchronization software can sync, backup and restore data.
+This macOS synchronization software can sync, backup and restore data.